Eating and drinking in Greece

 Bars, beer and mineral water

-Bars (barákia) are ubiquitous across Greece, ranging from clones of Spanish bodegas to musical beachside bars more active by day than at night.
-At their most sophisticated, however, they are well-executed theme venues in ex-industrial premises or Neoclassical houses, with both Greek and international soundtracks.
-Most Greek bars have a half-life of about a year; the best way to find current hot spots, especially if they’re more club than bar, is to look out for posters advertising bar-hosted events in the neighbourhood.
+Bars (barákia) are ubiquitous across Greece, ranging from clones of Spanish bodegas and British pubs to musical beachside bars more active by day than at night.
+At their most sophisticated, however, they are well-executed theme venues in ex-industrial premises or Neoclassical houses, with both Greek and inter-national soundtracks.
+Many Greek bars have a half-life of about a year; the best way to find current hot spots, especially if they’re more club than bar, is to look out for posters advertising bar-hosted events in the neighbourhood.

 The ubiquitous Loutraki mineral water is not esteemed by the Greeks themselves, who prefer various brands from Crete and Epirus.
-In many tavernas there has been a backlash against plastic bottles, and you can now get mineral water in glass bottles.
-Souroti, Epsa and Sariza are the principal labels of naturally sparkling (aerioúho in Greek) water, in small bottles.
-Note that despite variable quality in taste tap water is essentially safe all over Greece though persuading a restaurant to provide it can be difficult.
+In many tavernas there’s been a backlash against plastic bottles, and you can now get mineral water in glass bottles.
+Souroti, Epsa and Sariza are the principal labels of naturally sparkling (aerioúho) water, in small bottles.
+Note that despite variable quality in taste tap water is essentially safe all over Greece, though persuading a restaurant to provide it can be difficult in some places, especially islands.

 Ready to travel and discover